Reflecting on the Camino from Porto to Tui

-While the trek from Lisbon to Porto is substantially different than the Camino Frances in Spain, once you reach Porto things change both subtly and dramatically.
+Camino Frances in Spain, once you reach Porto things change both subtly and dramatically.

-From Porto onward however, much of this changes.
+From Porto onward, however, much of this changes.

 The Way of St. James

-Simply put, if you loved the Camino Frances (I mean who doesn’t) and want more of the same, then this section will be to your liking – more yellow arrows, closer albergue stops, more rest stops with refreshments, and more pilgrim centered facilities.
+Camino Frances (I mean who doesn’t) and want more of the same, then this section will be to your liking – more yellow arrows, closer albergue stops, more rest stops with refreshments, and more pilgrim-centred facilities.
 Admittedly those who begin in Porto might initially feel that this is misleading.
 However, the comment that there is less road walking in this section needs to be understood in the context of the route between Lisbon to Porto.
-Especially since much of the as the first two days out of Porto and out of Barcelos are akin to trekking through suburbs, and are likely a little shocking for pilgrims who are just joining the route.
+Especially since much of the first two days out of Porto and out of Barcelos is akin to trekking through suburbs, and is likely a little shocking for pilgrims who are just joining the route.
 Indeed if I had to hike out of Porto again I would definitely trek along the Senda Litoral and then rejoin a day later to the Camino Central – which according to everyone who took that route was beautiful, relaxing, and easy trekking along a boardwalk.
-Regardless, once beyond the boundaries of Porto the Camino Portuguese becomes an easier trek on more friendly pathways.
+Regardless, once beyond the boundaries of Porto, the Camino Portuguese becomes an easier trek on more friendly pathways.

 In terms of the cost of trekking on the Camino Portuguese, we found that albergues were similar in price to those on the Camino Frances, while overall the food has generally been cheaper.
-However it is worth noting that in towns like Porto, Barcelos, Ponte de Lima and Valenca the prices are higher than we have experienced along the Portuguese Way – likely a reflection of being larger cities and tourist destinations.
-In addition, from Porto onward there also seems to be a higher expectation of services, amenities, assistance, food, wine, by pilgrims along this route than the stretch between Lisbon and Porto.
+However, it is worth noting that in towns like Porto, Barcelos, Ponte de Lima and Valenca the prices are higher than we have experienced along the Portuguese Way – likely a reflection of being larger cities and tourist destinations.
+In addition, from Porto onward there also seems to be a higher expectation of services, amenities, assistance, food, and wine, by pilgrims along this route than in the stretch between Lisbon and Porto.

-In terms of the number of pilgrims en route to Santiago along the Camino Portuguese it must be understood that in no way are there the sheer volume of hikers on this route.
+In terms of the number of pilgrims en route to Santiago along the Camino Portuguese it must be understood that in no way is there the sheer volume of hikers on this route.
 As such, once again, things need to be understood in the context of the differences between the number of hikers between Lisbon and Porto and the relatively higher numbers of pilgrims which were evident after Porto and again after Tui.
 This means that from Porto onward most hikers will find themselves again part of a very clear community on a common pathway.
 While we found this also to be true from Lisbon onward, the sheer number of pilgrims, pilgrim amenities, and signage after Porto makes it clear that there are more people utilizing the route from this point forward.

 Albergues, Cafes, and Pilgrim Services